Blocks and robbers: Was stone robbing more than just prehistoric plundering?

 But was that how it was seen in the Neolithic?
 Or was stone robbing simply part of the cycle of things?
 A crucial part of the construction process that incorporated the old into new, perhaps even transferring status, significance and “life”.

-If, as has been suggested, the Neolithic house was a physical representation of ancestry (whether real or perceived), then the transfer of material from one to another may have carried elements of that symbolism with it.
+If, as has been proposed, the Neolithic house was a physical representation of ancestry (whether real or perceived), then the transfer of material from one to another may have carried elements of that symbolism with it.
 In essence the new construction cemented links to the past as an “expression of kinship links involving issues of rights and inheritance”.
 [1]

 Barnhouse settlement from the air.
 (Nick Card)